jbmusso/grex/README.md

 ## Introduction

-grex tries to implement Gremlin syntax as closely as possible.
+Grex tries to implement Gremlin syntax as closely as possible.
 However, there are some differences.

 * All method calls require brackets __()__, even if there are no arguments.
 * __Closures__ do not translate to javascript and are passed in as string arguments to grex methods.